 iStock-1040411168.jpg

-How to order
+WHAT’S ON OFFER & How to order

 If you would like to be the first to know each week what I’m baking and where I’m selling from, then please sign up to my mailing list.
 Just send an email to theculinarykiwibird@gmail.com with your full name asking to be added to the list.
 Each Monday (sometimes a Sunday, but always before social media posts are put up) you’ll receive an email from me.
+Menus change weekly.

 I WORK IN A MICRO-BAKERY WHERE I FREQUENTLY HANDLE NUTS, SOY, DAIRY, EGGS, SESAME AND OTHER ALLERGENS.
-PLEASE ENSURE THAT WHEN ORDERING OR PURCHASING ANY OF MY GOODIES THAT YOU ADVISE OF ANY FOOD ALLERGIES.
+PLEASE ENSURE THAT WHEN ORDERING OR PURCHASING ANY OF MY PRODUCTS THAT YOU ADVISE OF ANY FOOD ALLERGIES.

 At markets each product basket is labelled with a full ingredient list and all allergens and if you have any questions or concerns over the ingredients, please just ask!